trussworks/ecs-scaledown/README.md

         cluster: github-runner
 ```

-**NOTE**: When using this to deprovision Self-Hosted GitHub runners, you must populate the `needs` argument in the YAML above with all other jobs that are using self-hosted runners.
+**NOTE**: When using this to deprovision Self-Hosted GitHub runners, you must populate the `needs` argument in the YAML above with all jobs that are using self-hosted runners.
+To do this, replace ALL_OTHER_JOBS with a list of jobs denoted by name.